-We are one of the world's premier global advertising and marketing services companies.
-With approximately 55,600 employees and operations in all major world markets, our companies specialize in consumer advertising, digital marketing, communications planning and media buying, public relations, specialized communications disciplines and data management.
+We provide marketing, communications and business transformation services that help marketers and brands succeed in today's digital economy.
+Combining the power of creativity and technology, our 58,400 employees and operations span all major world markets.
+Our companies specialize in data, creativity, media, consulting, commerce, behavioral science and communications.
 Our agencies create customized marketing solutions for clients that range in scale from large global marketers to regional and local clients.
 Comprehensive global services are critical to effectively serve our multinational and local clients in markets throughout the world as they seek to build brands, increase sales of their products and services, and gain market share.